Clare and Ed’s laid back Bristol wedding at The Paintworks

-When Clare and Ed contacted me and asked me to be their Paintworks wedding photographer in Bristol I was pretty excited as it was my first booking in the South West since moving here.
-Not only did I get to wake up in my own bed, instead of a hotel somewhere but I got to shoot an absolutely lovely couple at the super cool Paintworks.
+When Clare and Ed contacted me and asked me to photograph their Paintworks wedding I was pretty excited as it was my first booking in the South West since moving here.
+Not only did I get to wake up in my own bed, instead of a hotel somewhere but I got to shoot an absolutely lovely couple at the super cool blank canvas style Paintworks.

 Scroll down to the bottom to check out the photos from this incredible warehouse wedding and to read more about Clare and Ed’s day in their own words.

 Clare and Ed met in Oxford and got engaged in Windsor Park

 We met in Oxford when we were both at university through a friend.
 After uni Clare moved back to Bristol for a year and then we decided to move in together.
 After a few years of working Ed got into the police and Clare went back to uni in London to train as an Occupational Therapist, eventually ending up living in Wokingham.
 We got engaged on Clare’s birthday in December 2015 during a muddy walk in Windsor park – Ed had snuck a bottle of prosecco (and the ring) into his backpack.

 A summer wedding in Bristol, where Clare grew up